Characters: EVE Online

-A God Am I: The Enheduanni have grown so powerful and old that they have begun to believe this of themselves.
+- A God Am I: The Enheduanni have grown so powerful and old that they have begun to believe this of themselves.
 Their ultimate goal, according to Grious the Jovian, is to unify the Empires and be worshiped by them of their own accord.

-The Chessmaster: It is hinted that one of their sleeper agents is responsible for the liberation of the Minmatar from the Amarr.
+- The Chessmaster: It is hinted that one of their sleeper agents is responsible for the liberation of the Minmatar from the Amarr.

-Manchurian Agent: They make extensive use of artificially-grown agents, given full memories and none the wiser to their true masters.
+- Manchurian Agent: They make extensive use of artificially-grown agents, given full memories and none the wiser to their true masters.
 Upon activation, undetectable nanomachines in their bodies give them nigh superhuman abilities and the irresistible drive to accomplish their objective, even if they don't fully understand it.

-A religious organization known primarily for their charitable works.
+The Servant Sisters Of EVEA religious organization known primarily for their charitable works.
 Their religious beliefs center around the EVE Gate, and they believe that God is on the other side of the gate.
 Recently, they released two exploration-focused faction ships.

-Attack Drone/Beam Spam: Their ships are designed to use drones and lasers, as neither relies on expendable ammo, which can be hard to come by when out exploring.
+- Attack Drone/Beam Spam: Their ships are designed to use drones and lasers, as neither relies on expendable ammo, which can be hard to come by when out exploring.

-Beware the Nice Ones: They're the single nicest faction in New Eden, but that doesn't mean they're above a bit of realpolitik and physical force if it's absolutely necessary.
+- Beware the Nice Ones: They're the single nicest faction in New Eden, but that doesn't mean they're above a bit of realpolitik and physical force if it's absolutely necessary.
 Indeed, their ships are actually quite well-armed for their size.

-Light is Good: Their ships are predominantly white, representing their peaceful, humanitarian ideology - the red highlights almost make them look like space ambulances.
+- Light Is Good: Their ships are predominantly white, representing their peaceful, humanitarian ideology - the red highlights almost make them look like space ambulances.

-Saintly Church: Whereas the Amarr Empire embodies every negative religious stereotype in the book, the Sisters embody every positive one.
+- Saintly Church: Whereas the Amarr Empire embodies every negative religious stereotype in the book, the Sisters embody every positive one.
 They're brave, generous, tolerant, peaceful, and very socially-conscious.

-Secret War: Engaged in one with the Jovian renegades of the Society of Conscious Thought.
+- Secret War: Engaged in one with the Jovian renegades of the Society of Conscious Thought.
 Nobody is quite sure what the Society has done to deserve this, but most people who are aware of the hostilities do agree that they have to have done something wrong to piss off the Sisters so badly.

-Women Are Wiser: As their name suggests, the nicest faction in New Eden is mostly run by women.
+- Women Are Wiser: As their name suggests, the nicest faction in New Eden is mostly run by women.